-The State will spend just over \$6 billion on direct aid to public education in FY18.
-While we appreciate additional state teacher salary dollars this past year, we believe that the State should significantly increase its commitment to K-12 education.
-In the past decade, overall state funding has increased just seven percent, and while the state-funded per pupil amount has jumped back above the FY09 level, state dollars do not reflect the true costs of K-12 education.
-Local governments consistently go "above and beyond" to close the funding gap by appropriating twice as much K-12 funding as required by the state.
+The State will spend just over \$6.2 billion on direct aid to public education in FY19.
+While we appreciate additional state teacher salary and other education dollars approved for the FY19-20 biennium, we continue to believe that the State should significantly increase its commitment to K-12 education.
+While overall state funding has increased above FY09's low levels, per pupil funding amounts have not kept pace and state dollars do not reflect the true costs of K-12 education.
+Local governments consistently go "above and beyond" to close this funding gap by appropriating twice as much K-12 funding as required by the state.

-We believe localities need an adequately defined SOQ that closes the gap between what school divisions are actually providing and what the state currently funds in the SOQ.
+We believe localities need an adequately defined SOQ so that state funding better aligns with what school divisions are actually providing in their schools.
 This could include recognizing additional instructional positions and, as recommended by the Board of Education, increasing state-funded staffing ratios for various, non-instructional positions.
 This would be a welcome change of course, as state policies that have been revised since the Great Recession have reduced the state's funding obligations to public education.